Looking After Your Bike

 November 18, 2020 | 4years | GENERAL

-Cleaning: Cleaning and re-lubing your bike is extra important at this time of year.
+Cleaning: Cleaning and re-lubing your bike is always important after a wet ride.
 Get yourself organised so the cleaning equipment is to hand when you come home.
 Avoid abrasive cleaning detergents - car shampoo is a good addition to your armoury, alongside a bicycle-specific de-greaser for your chain.

 Make sure you only degrease the chain and its immediate contact areas - keep clear of hubs, bottom bracket and other bearings.
 A stiff hand-brush will help with the chain cleaning, whilst a couple of sponges can tackle paintwork etc. Rinse well with clean water to remove degreaser and the filth it has dislodged.

-Re-Lubrication: A winter/wet lubricant should take care of the chain - wipe off the excess before putting your bike away.
+Re-Lubrication: A winter/wet lubricant should take care of the chain in damp conditions, whilst a "dry" lube covers off summer conditions - wipe off the excess before putting your bike away.
 A water-dispersant spray applied judiciously to the rest of your bike will help protect the bearings from water ingress and make future cleaning a lot easier.
 Don't forget vulnerable areas like around the seat clamp and both derailleurs.
 On a bike with disc brakes, you can use the spray on rims and spoke nipples, to help protect the wheels. but, whether you have rim or disc brakes, keep lubricants away from pads and braking surfaces and from the tyres.

 Brake blocks and brake pads should be inspected regularly and, like tyres, replaced well before they are on their last legs.
 Rim brake blocks ideally need a regular scrub to remove rim dust, which can build up and add to wear of the rim.
 Brakes need to be kept in tip-top condition, so keep an eye on cables and replace if they are becoming stiff, or if there's any sign of fraying or rust.
 Consider purchasing a set of winter wheels if your run high-specification wheels on your bike.
 Winter tyres are an option, especially if you ride urban roads with glass and other harmful rubbish in the gutters.
 Though it's equally important to make sure tyres are not worn.

-• Mudguards will keep you and your bike a lot cleaner during a ride and make it more pleasant for others to ride with you.
+Other Things to Consider- Mudguards will keep you and your bike a lot cleaner during a ride and make it more pleasant for others to ride with you.
 There's an expanding range of "clip-on" options that will fit most road bikes.
+A great winter option!

-• A winter bike is a luxury that not everyone can afford, but if you can scrape together the cash for a Cyclo-Cross bike, you'll open up a lot of new riding opportunities as well as gain a rugged bike with a wide range of gear rations and, quite likely, mounts for mudguards.
-Cyclo-Cross is now very accessible on Eurosport and GCN and is likely to be a branch of the sport that is available before Road and Track racing next year.
+- Also on the theme of protecting your bike in winter, buying a winter bike is a luxury that not everyone can afford, but if you can scrape together the cash for a Cyclo-Cross or Gravel bike, you'll open up a lot of new riding opportunities as well as gain a rugged bike with a wide range of gear rations and, quite likely, mounts for mudguards.

-• Oh, and don't forget to enter a Cyclone event and give yourself some super motivation for your winter rides!
+- Oh, and don't forget to enter a Cyclone event and give yourself some super motivation for your training rides!